hjaintech/interview-prep/README.md

 2. Why do we need Redux?
 Why can't same thing be done by a global state?
 [Asked By: Goldman Sachs]
 3. Explain how does virtual DOM works exactly ?
 Do a walkthrough of how it works when something is to be rendered and when something is to be updated [Asked By: Goldman Sachs]
 4. What happens when you enter a URL in the browser?
 [Asked By: Goldman Sachs]
+5. Apart from the task queue, what other queues are there in browser?
+[Answer: 2, Render queue and microtask queue - for resolving promises.
+They do have a priority as well].
+[Asked by: Harness]
+6. If we define a class in JS using arrow functions and without using class keyword, would it work?
+[Asked by: Harness]

 Topics pending to be covered